npetty/spark-log-processing/README.md

 ### What Would I do Better

-IThere are several things I wanted to give more attention, but time did not allow.
+There are several things I wanted to give more attention, but time did not allow.

-1. *Tests are not running in Maven*
+1. *Tests are not running in Maven* (shaking my head in shame...)
 *   I had an issue in the last hour getting SBT to build a full assembly with all dependencies.
   I knew how to do this in Maven, so promptly switched in order to use the shade plugin.
 This fixed the first problem, but I was not able to get the Maven Scalatest plugin to function correctly.
 Thereby rendering my tests less-than-useful in the current submission.